Thursday, August 6, 2015

 Tapawingo Bridge

-This iron truss bridge was used by thousands of Birmingham area residents in the early 1900s while visiting Tapawingo Springs, once a popular swimming spot and tourist location in northeast Jefferson County.
+Thousands of Birmingham area residents used this iron truss bridge in the early 1900s while visiting Tapawingo Springs, once a popular swimming spot and tourist location in northeast Jefferson County.

 The bridge was originally located across Turkey Creek near Pinson on Blountsville Road.

-Relocated to Tannehill State Park by Jefferson County in 1975, it now crosses Mill (Cooley), Creek
+Jefferson County relocated it to Tannehill State Park in 1975, and it now crosses Mill (Cooley) Creek.

 Pioneer Farm Buildings 1870